rust-lang/prev.rust-lang.org/community.md

 regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
-Our [code of conduct](https://www.rust-lang.org/conduct.html) must be observed in all matters relating to the official Rust website.
+Our [code of conduct](https://www.rust-lang.org/conduct.html) must be observed in all matters relating to Rust online.

 ## News